-What Might Stand In The Way Of Resident Participation in The Outside Community?
+What Stands in the Way of Resident Participation in the Outside Community?

-- You may be afraid that frail residents will get hurt if they leave the residence. - It may seem too difficult to arrange access to the outside community.

-- It may seem too expensive.
+- You may be afraid that frail residents will get hurt if they leave the residence. - It may seem too difficult to arrange access to the outside community. - It may seem expensive.
 You may need staff to go along or may need to supply transportation. - Residents don't seem to be interested or seem afraid to go out.